Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 ../../_images/double_5b_lacosmic.png

-Note that in this case, information from neighboring pixels is not used for the pixels previously selected for interpolation (filled orange circles are shown, but no filled magenta circles).
+Note that in this case, information from neighboring pixels is not used for the previously selected pixels for interpolation (filled orange circles are shown, but no filled magenta circles).

 This section briefly describes the functionality associated with each button that appears in the main window of tea-cleanest.